rozek/tinted-bitmap/README.md

 <img style="vertical-align:middle" src={tintedImageURL} alt="tinted"/>
 ```

-You will find this example in a Svelte REPL at []() - feel free to play with it!
+You will find this example in a [Svelte REPL](https://svelte.dev/repl/2cee91ac75a74bc18f77e94f28e0c16d) - feel free to play with it!

 ## Usage as an ECMAscript Module ##